-In this post from Writers Write, your one-stop writing resource, we write about the seven rules for creating villains for your stories.
+In this post we write about the seven deadly rules for creating a villain for your stories.

 Every Story Has A Villain

 Yours might be the evil villain who opposes everything your hero does.
 They might be the treacherous double-agent from the past, or the psychotic evil scientist, or maybe just the other woman or other man fighting for your hero’s attention.

 Whoever your villain is, making sure they are believable is far more difficult than simply creating a character who does bad things to hold up your protagonist’s progress.

 Your job here is to make your villains credible, logical, and believable, but not necessarily likeable.
 You want the reader to understand that what they’re doing is a negative thing for your hero.